-Companies swiftly adapted to new digital methods.
+Since the COVID-19 pandemic, companies swiftly adapted to new digital methods.
 The reason lies in recognizing the immense potential of digital technologies to drive growth and innovation.
-In fact, DX enables businesses to innovate faster through data analytics, AI, etc. In this era of significant change, understanding digital transformation statistics and trends is crucial for businesses to stay ahead.
+In fact, DX enables businesses to innovate faster through data analytics, machine learning, etc.

 Key Digital Transformation Statistics